 None of us wants to fall ill, but it’s a fact of life that it happens from time to time.
 If you or a family member were to become unwell, perhaps seriously, wouldn’t you want timely access to quality medical care, when and where it suits you?
 Private health insurance can help to give you that confidence.
 Here’s some information about the many benefits that insuring your health can provide.

-ASB private health insurance offers comprehensive protection for you and your family.
+ASB private health insurance offers important protection for you and your family.
 It gives you peace of mind from the start, with greater choice and the security of prompt treatment for your condition, putting you in control when you or your family needs medical care.

-Rather than enduring a long and often uncomfortable wait for treatment, you can be seen at a convenient time and location, and with your choice of medical provider.
-More importantly, we can help get you back on your feet that much quicker.
+Rather than enduring a long and uncomfortable wait for treatment, you can be seen at a convenient time and location, and with your choice of medical provider.
+More importantly, we can help you get back on your feet that much quicker.

 It helps in other ways too.
 For example: if your child needed treatment and you had to temporarily stop work to look after them, having private health insurance may quickly give you access to treatment.
 That way, you can be back to work sooner than may otherwise be possible, once your child recovers.